Võlujooks

 What is Võlujooks?

 In 2015, an Estonian sci-fi zine Reaktor announced a board game competition.
 Since I felt there was a lack of Estonian-language games that could easily be taught to pre-teens, I tried out several ways to complicate a roll-and-move game.
-By the end of the month I had settled on having players draft from several characters with special abilites, each more broken than the last.. 😅
+By the end of the month I had settled on having players draft from several characters with special abilites, each more broken than the last… 😅

-6 months after sending in my handmade prototype, I got good news that I'd been chosen for small publishing deal with 2D6.ee.
-A few more months and all the art, layout, rules writing, box, etc were sent to printer and in 2016 I became a published board game author.
+6 months after sending in my handmade prototype, I got good news that I’d been chosen for a small publishing deal with 2D6.ee.
+A few more months and all the art, layout, rules writing, box, etc. were sent to printer and in 2016 I became a published board game author.
 Võlujooks is listed on Board Game Geek, and is in stock at board game stores!

 Putting faces on 50 zany characters